Database Administrator's Guide

 © Copyright 2021, FairCom Corporation.
 All rights reserved.
 For full information, see the FairCom Copyright Notice.

 The FairCom DB database server provides a powerful engine you can use in your database-driven applications.
 This guide explains how to install and operate the FairCom DB Server.
 Installation is simple as the FairCom DB Server is ready to run right out of the box.
-This guide explains options explained that allow you to fine-tune this engine your your applications.
+This guide explains options that allow you to fine-tune this engine your your applications.

 This manual has two main purposes for the FairCom DB Server Administrator: